XiaoweiWang/ime-stroke/README.md

 Results consists of words that ensue the inquery words.
 The words are arranged in an array.
 The maximum length of characters in a output word is preset.

 Ensure that the files *builtTree1.txt*, *builtTree2.txt*, *builtTreeDict1.txt*, *builtTreeDict2.txt* exist before searching.

+##Run

+Make a copy of all files in one directory.
+On Windows operating systems, include all .cpp and .h files in an project, compile and run.
+This should give results in a console window.

+##License

+The project "ime-stroke" is available under the Apache License, Version 2.0.